tobimensch/anc/README.md

 Note that for all short options like -s, -v and -b, you can alternatively type s, v and b without the dash.
+(-1 is an exception to the rule, because 1 is for jumping to the second anchor in the list.)

 Likewise for long options like --clear or --version you can type clear or version.

+If the first parameter is a number it is equivalent to: anc -j NUM

+If the first parameter is text and it doesn't conflict with any of the options it is equivalent to: ang -g TEXT...

 Options:
   -s DIR         Set DIR as default anchor. [default: current directory]